max-faria/Statistics-Calculator/README.md

 # Statistics-Calculator
 This calculator that can be used to calculate average, weight average, median and moda in a logical and easy way for the user.
 The user can inserd any quantities of numbers, since each of then is separated by ",".
 There are a button for copy the result and another button to clean all the entries.

+For the calculus of weight average, when the weight is not provided, the program uses the weight equal 1.

 All the project was created by me based on a ecercice of Modern Javascript from OneBitCode.

 ![Project Test](https://img.shields.io/badge/tested-approved-success)